Keksuccino/docs_fancymenu/docs/button-slider-templates.md

 ---
 title: Button & Slider Templates
+description: >-
-description: How to use button/slider templates to apply a specific button/slider design to ALL buttons at once.
+  How to use button/slider templates to apply a specific button/slider design to ALL buttons at once.
-published: true
-date: 2026-05-03T11:01:52.000Z
-tags:
-editor: markdown
-dateCreated: 2025-05-07T01:22:23.200Z
 ---

 # Using Button Elements as Templates for Buttons and Sliders

 It is possible to use a Button element as a template for other buttons and even sliders.
 By doing that, you can apply a specific button/slider design to ALL buttons/sliders in a menu or even the all menus at once when using a universal layout.

+> [!IMPORTANT]
-FancyMenu 3.9.0 also adds [Global Customizations](/global-customizations), which can replace vanilla button and slider textures globally without using a resource pack.
-Use global customizations for broad vanilla UI styling, and use templates when you need layout-specific behavior or template-driven element properties.
+> Since FancyMenu 3.9.0 it is recommended to use [Global Customizations](/global-customizations) instead of Button/Slider Templates whenever possible, which can replace vanilla button and slider textures globally without using a resource pack.
+Use global customizations for broad vanilla UI styling, and use templates only when you need layout-specific behavior.

 # Important Before You Start